-In addition to her role on Councillor, Christina serves as the CEO of CHATS-Community & Home Assistance to Seniors, providing homecare and community services to enable over 8,300 older persons and their caregivers in York Region and South Simcoe, to continue living independently, safely and with dignity in their own homes as long as possible.
+In addition to her role on Councillor, Christina serves as the CEO of CHATS-Community & Home Assistance to Seniors, providing homecare and community services to enable over 8,500 older persons and their caregivers in York Region and South Simcoe to continue living independently, safely and with dignity in their own homes as long as possible.
 CHATS is a significant employer in the regions, with over 320 staff, and a remarkable roster of close to 500 volunteers.
 It is a position that lends itself to providing Christina with additional insight into the needs of the seniors’ community in Newmarket.

 Christina’s involvement in the community spans many years prior to becoming a member of Council.
 In fact, it was her efforts and advocacy as a founding member and chair of the Glenway Preservation Association, that lead to her decision to run for municipal office.
 “I have always been engaged.
 I believe that you get what you give, and giving to my community has been a priority for me,” Christina said.
-As a resident of Ward 7 for close to 30 years, Christina’s record of local community involvement over that time has included being a member of the Parent Council for St. Nicholas elementary school, founding chair of the Newmarket Public Library’s Pathfinders to Employment community collaborative, member of the Newmarket Chamber of Commerce’s Prosperity Steering Committee, member of the Southlake Regional Health Centre’s Health Sciences Commission, founding director of the Newmarket-Aurora chapter of CARP, and a director with the Human Services Planning Board of York Region.
+As a resident of Ward 7 for over 30 years, Christina’s record of local community involvement over that time has included being a member of the Parent Council for St. Nicholas elementary school, founding chair of the Newmarket Public Library’s Pathfinders to Employment community collaborative, member of the Newmarket Chamber of Commerce’s Prosperity Steering Committee, member of the Southlake Regional Health Centre’s Health Sciences Commission, founding director of the Newmarket-Aurora chapter of CARP, and a director with the Human Services Planning Board of York Region.

 Christina’s involvement outside of the local community is equally impressive.
 She served as a public representative of Advertising Standards Canada, was a director of the Consumers Council of Canada, and governor of Canada’s Sports Hall of Fame, to name but a few.
 Christina career experience has included senior executive positions in major industry sectors ranging from manufacturing and retailing of consumer products, health care, technology and police services boards, where she was responsible for representing sector interests to all levels of government in Canada, and internationally.